 You spent months setting up your LLC.
 You paid a lawyer to do it right.
 You kept your business finances separate from your personal accounts, signed contracts through the entity, and understood — correctly — that the LLC's debts are not your personal debts.

 Then you went to sign a commercial lease.
 The landlord handed you a personal guaranty.
-And if you signed it without reading it carefully, you just voluntarily undid every protection that LLC was designed to give you.
+A guaranty signed without close reading voluntarily undoes every protection that LLC was designed to provide.

 A personal guaranty is a separate legal document — sometimes a clause buried in the lease, sometimes a standalone attachment — in which you, the individual, agree to be personally responsible for the lease if your business can't pay.